When: Every Wednesday, 8pm - 9.30pm

-After 9:30pm the volunteers and most group-users go on to Taurus Bar for a drink and continued socialising.
+After 9:30pm the volunteers and most group-users go on for a drink and continued socialising.
 This part of the evening is optional if you need to get home early or just don’t like bars or places where alcohol is served.

 7. What is the environment like?

 Icebreakers meets in one of the LGBT Foundation’s larger rooms on the 3rd floor.
 There is seating space for over 30 guys, an area in which to make drinks, background music, magazines to read, and information booklets to use and take home.
 There is enough space to mix and mingle or just sit and chat.

 No. The group is for people who are unsure of their sexuality, as well as people who are ‘out’ but new to the area or feeling isolated.
 The sharing of others’ experiences of ‘coming out’ can often help people who are feeling unsure.

 The success of this group is that its members support each other, and those with experience of ‘coming out’ can often provide help and advice to those who are thinking of starting the process.
 However, there is never any pressure to ‘come out’ – this is a completely personal thing and should be done only when an individual feels they are fully ready to do so.